The Players Championship

 However, since 2014 these stats have been diluted slightly in that both the 2015 & 2016 winners Fowler & Day had missed the cut the previous year, however both had made five starts in the event and both had a previous top 10 finish.

 Finally 2017 winner Si Woo Kim won the event on only his second start, something unheard of over the previous decade plus.
 Although it should be noted that he did finish 23rd on his debut the previous year so we can at least say he had taken to the course.

 In 2018 however the formula pretty much returned with Webb Simpson’s victory.

 Webb had, like many winners before him, made multiple starts in the event and he had posted his best finishes of 15th and 16th in the event over his previous four visits, the latter of, which had come the year before in 2017.

-One other thing that is of huge significance in identifying the winner over the years is recent form coming in with all winners having a really solid outing in their previous start to their victory here; To expand this further here is a table showing the finishing positions of the past ten winners in their start prior to lifting the trophy here.
+One other thing that is of huge significance in identifying the winner over the years is recent form coming in with the winners having a really solid outing in their previous start to their victory here; To expand this further here is a table showing the finishing positions of the past ten winners in their start prior to lifting the trophy here.

 2019 Rory McIlroy 3

 2017 Si Woo Kim 22